Bratislava to Budapest - 13 Best Ways to Travel in 2026

 All direct trains arrive at Budapest Nyugati Station, which is on Metro Line 3 (blue line).
 You can also take trams 4 or 6, or city buses, to get to your final destination in Budapest.

-2. Bratislava to Budapest One-Way Transfer Tour
+2. Bratislava to Budapest Transfer Tour

 Ease